jacklinquan/usbserial4a/README.md

 For the moment it only supports FTDI devices.

 Drivers in roadmap are listed below:
-* FTDI serial driver - done.
+* FTDI serial driver - done and tested with FT230X.
 * CDC ACM serial driver - todo.
 * CP21xx serial driver - todo.
 * CH34x serial driver - todo.